Asymptotic Analysis for Optimal Control of the Cattaneo Model: Asymptotic Analysis

 which coincides with the initial condition in \eqref{eq:derivative_heat}.
 This justifies to choose the second initial condition for the Cattaneo equation as

 in order to be compatible with the heat equation.

 \begin{Remark} The proof of the convergence rate for the optimal states and controls makes use of the convergence of the adjoint states $p_\tau$.
 Clearly, we cannot assume compatibility conditions for the adjoints, since the equations are determined by the cost functional and the state problem at hand.
-In order to ensure the compatibility for the adjoint states, we slightly adapt the cost functional in \eqref{eq:oc_cattaneo}.
-Moreover, we make a stronger assumption for the desired state $y_d$ which allows for time evaluations, see \eqref{eq:assumption_desired_state}. \end{Remark}
+However, using $\nu = 1$ in the cost functional of \eqref{eq:ocp_cattaneo} naturally yields an analogous compatibility condition also for the adjoint Cattaneo equation, which is discussed later. \end{Remark}